raceychan/lihil/docs/tutorials.md

 ### WebSocket

-lihil supports usage of websocket, you might create `WebSocketRoute.ws_handler` to register function that handles websockets.
+lihil supports the usage of websocket, you might use `WebSocketRoute.ws_handler` to register function that handles websockets.

 #### Usage